liplum/flarum-jwt-auth/README.md

 It works exactly the same way as `PATCH /api/users/<id>` but takes the JWT subject ID instead of Flarum ID.

 By default, all accounts will be automatically enabled.
-You can change this behaviour by returning `"isEmailConfirmed": false` attribute in the registration hook.
+You can change this behavior by returning `"isEmailConfirmed": false` attribute in the registration hook.

 An admin user is used internally to call the REST API that creates new Flarum users.
 By default, user with ID `1` will be used but this can be customized in the admin settings.